slate2b/Course_Planner_App/README.md

 structure, but I utimately chose a BST because it performs better in the memory efficiency arena.

-This project utilizes the following concepts / approaches / tools:
+This project provides the following structures and functionality:

-* Implementing a Binary Search Tree data structure
+* Implements a Binary Search Tree data structure
-* Traversing the BST In Order (left to right) via recursive algorithm
+* Traverses the BST In Order (left to right) via recursive algorithm
-* Inserting a new node into the BST
+* Inserts a new node into the BST
-* Populating each new node with data for the Course objects used in this program
+* Populates each new node with data for the Course objects used in this program
-* Searching for Course objects within the BST
+* Searches for Course objects within the BST
-* Retrieving and Printing Course information based on project specifications
+* Retrieves and Prints Course information based on project specifications
-* Reading data from a csv file and loading it into the BST
+* Reads data from a csv file and loading it into the BST
-* Implementing a text-based user interface based on project specifications
+* Implements a text-based user interface based on project specifications
-* Implementing input validation and error handling
+* Implements input validation and error handling

 ![main_menu_course_planner](https://user-images.githubusercontent.com/88697660/191091185-6e82e438-b404-4f7f-8425-e323c19c6afd.PNG)